Last updated on

 8 Weeks of Easy Family Dinners E-Cookbook!

 This Roast Turkey Breast recipe is made with a dreamy garlic herb butter for the most flavorful, juicy meat and crispy skin.
-It roasts in about 90 minutes and is ready to eat in less than 2 hours.
+It’s the perfect alternative to a full size turkey.

-A roasted turkey breast is perfect for a small family Thanksgiving when you don’t want to cook a whole turkey, or as a secondary entree for a larger holiday gathering.
-It’s the perfect addition to your holiday spread, served alongside Make Ahead Mashed Potatoes, Homemade Stuffing and the best, from scratch Green Bean Casserole.
-Don’t forget the Pumpkin Pie Bars for dessert!
+A roast turkey breast is perfect for a small family Thanksgiving when you don’t want to cook a whole turkey, or as a secondary entree for a larger holiday gathering.

 The holidays can get pretty crazy, so having an extra turkey breast on hand can also feed the extra 5 cousins who showed up last minute.